freohr/yet-another-glog-hack/rules/character-creation.md

 Using the [Basic Fantasy Equipment Emporium](https://basicfantasy.org/downloads/EE1-Equipment-Emporium-r24.pdf) as a reference, you can buy whatever complementary equipment you want, but be mindful of your inventory size.
 For ease of decision, you can look at page 20 (20 in the book/24 in the pdf) of the EE for starting packages.

-Note that before actually going on an adventure, you may hire Hirelings with the remaining money.
+Before actually going on an adventure, you may also hire Hirelings with the remaining money.

 ## 5. Decide who you are and why you are here